Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ```JavaScript
 > dt {_groups: Array[1], _parents: Array[1]}
 ```
 You can expand the dropdowns and see the contents of the svg object.
 This is a handy way to get behind the scenes of your JavaScript code.
-The console would also show you errors, which I'm sure you'll never have in your code.
 You can also access the console directly from inside your code by adding things like:

 ```JavaScript
 console.log("Here's my svg at step 1:");
 console.log(svg);
 ```
+The console will also show you errors in your code, but I'm sure you'll never have any of those...

-### Select more than one thing at once...
+### To select more than one element...

-How about selecting more than one thing, like, say, the circles in the SVG?
-Easy.
 Use **.selectAll()**
 #### Add this line of code to your hello-d3.html and then try to get your circles variable printed to the console.
 How do we do that again? (see #5 above)

 ```JavaScript
   var circles = svg.selectAll("circles");
 ```
-Here I'm looking *within the svg that I selected above* for all of the circle objects.

 ### 1st Challenge, 10 minutes: Change the Color and Size of the SVG elements
 Head over to [this awesome tutorial](https://strongriley.github.io/d3/tutorial/circle.html), where the first section: **Selecting Elements** will show you how to give your circles some style.